Peter Wyngarde: Later career

 In the 1990s, Wyngarde made appearances in The Lenny Henry Christmas Special (December 1994) and The Memoirs of Sherlock Holmes (1994), playing the part of Langdale Pike, king of gossip columnists, in "The Three Gables".
 One of his lines is "I withstand the blasts of time, can't you see?"

 In 1995, Wyngarde was on the brink of playing the title role in The Cabinet of Dr. Caligari, at the Liverpool Playhouse, but left due to a throat infection while the show was still in previews.
 He was replaced by Peter Byrne, but only six days later he also left the show.
 After this, Wyngarde mostly stopped acting, apart from occasional voice work.
 He continued to appear in public at an event called "Memorabilia" and at others celebrating his past performances.

+Advertising

+For the Milk Tray Man campaign from 1970 to 1974, Wyngarde was the voice for the line 'And all because the lady loves Milk Tray.

 21st century appearances

 In November 2002, Wyngarde was one of the three subjects of an episode of the ITV programme After They Were Famous, together with Peter Sarstedt and Emlyn Hughes.
 The programme revealed that since his days of stardom Wyngarde had taken up the sport of clay pigeon shooting.
 In March 2004, he took part for the fourth time in a charity clay pigeon shoot at Vera Lynn’s country estate at Ditchling, together with Vinnie Jones, Richard Dunwoody, and Ross Burden.

 Wyngarde and Cleo Rocos appeared on Channel 4 as guests of Simon Dee, in a one-episode revival of his chat show Dee Time, in January 2004.

 Screenwriter Mark Millar has said that when he was casting his film Layer Cake (2004), the director Matthew Vaughn wanted Wyngarde for a part in it, but was told he had died.
 Seven years later, Vaughn again requested him, this time for a role in X-Men: First Class, but was again wrongly told that Wyngarde was dead.

 In 2007, Wyngarde recorded extras for a DVD box-set of The Prisoner, including a mock interview segment called "The Pink Prisoner".

 In December 2013, Wyngarde narrated an episode of the BBC Four Timeshift series, "How to Be Sherlock Holmes: The Many Faces of a Master Detective", when he talked about his appearances with two Holmes actors, Douglas Wilmer and Jeremy Brett.

 Wyngarde appeared as himself in It was Alright in the...
 (2015), a documentary series for Channel 4.
 Asked about wearing blackface to play a Turk in The Saint, he said he had been uneasy about it and had done it only in the hope that a theatre director might pick him to play Othello.